node-js-libs/node.io/README.md

 Initial documentation is [available here](https://github.com/chriso/node.io/tree/master/docs/).

-Better documentation will be available once I have time to write it.
+Better documentation will be available once I have time to write it..
 See [http://node.io/](http://node.io/) for updates.

 ## Examples